wagga40/Zircolite/README.md

 - Zircolite has been cited and used in the research work of the CIDRE team : [PWNJUSTSU - Website](https://pwnjutsu.irisa.fr) and [PWNJUSTSU - Academic paper](https://hal.inria.fr/hal-03694719/document)
 - Zircolite has been cited and presented during [JSAC 2023](https://jsac.jpcert.or.jp/archive/2023/pdf/JSAC2023_workshop_sigma_jp.pdf)

-## Get it from Pypi

-**BETA** : Zircolite is now available on Pypi.
-You can install it with `pip install zircolite`.
-This version don't have the config files and rulesets so you will have to get them and provide them as command line arguments.

 ## License

 - All the **code** of the project is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html)